Tokyo Portfolio

 4. Industry

-The average salary in Japan is influenced by the job sector.
+The average salary in Japan varies by industry.
 Different industries offer different salaries for working professionals.

 IndustryAverage Annual Salary